kahgeh/learn-rust/awsapp/README.md

 # Background

-A learning project with this following context - build a toy v8 isolate based compute platform based
+A learning project with this following context - build a toy v8 isolate based compute platform

 # Reference